Seahawks' Chris Carson to undergo season-ending neck surgery

 - Oops!Something went wrong.Please try again later.

-Chris Carson to undergo season-ending neck surgery originally appeared on NBC Sports Chicago
+Chris Carson to undergo season-ending neck surgery originally appeared on NBC Sports Bayarea

 Chris Carson's 2021 season is over.